ysriram1/Udacity-Log-Analysis-Project/README.md

 # Udacity-Log-Analysis-Project
 Solution to the Log Analysis Project in the Full Stack Web Developer Nano Degree.

+The objective of this assignment is to gain an understanding of SQL and how to interact with SQL using python.
+The data needed in order to complete this assignment was provided by Udacity.

 **Python 3** has been used for this assignment.
 The data is stored in a **PostgreSQL** database and the DBAPI used to connect and query this database using python was *psycopg2*.
-The other package dependency we have is *Flask*, which has been used as server to display the results in a web-page.
+The other package dependency we have is *Flask*, which has been used as a server to display the results in a web-page.

 This repo consists of two files:
 - The "log_analysis_db.py" file contains all the commands used to retrieve data from the SQL database.